 When you google digital nomad jobs or ways to make money online, you will surely find heaps of results that tell you to start a dropshipping business.
 But what exactly is dropshipping?
 How does it work and can anyone become successful with dropshipping?
 I have tried this concept a while ago and want to share my experience and the steps you need to take to start this business with you today.

-About two years ago I was working for a young entrepreneur as a virtual assistant.
+A few years ago I was working for a young entrepreneur as a virtual assistant.
 He always had spontaneous ideas how to add new income streams and enlarge his little empire.
 So I wasn’t too surprised when he called me one day and said excitedly:

 “Denise, I want to try something new.
 I want to start a dropshipping business and I need you to help me!”